-It’s especially great news here, because our state has one of the highest cavity infection rates in the nation.
-I use the work “infection” because that’s what a cavity is – a bacterial infection.
+It’s especially great news here because our state has one of the highest cavity infection rates in the nation.
+I use the word “infection” because that’s what a cavity is – a bacterial infection.
 Before I tell you more about Silver Diamine Fluoride, let me give you a quick explanation about how cavities are born.
 It’s pretty simple:

 Sugar + not brushing and flossing = yuck mouth.

 Now, if a patient has numerous cavities in their mouth, they have a chronic bacterial infection.
 Furthermore, bacterial infections are a communicable disease and can be passed from person to person.
 There are certain families that I treat that share a communicable chronic bacterial infection with each other, which more often than not means every member of the family has a mouth full of cavities and/or rotten teeth.
 It’s kind of weird that you can get a cavity from kissing someone or sharing a drink, but it’s true.